Strawberries On Keto Diet

 Reasons why BetterMe is a safe bet: a wide range of calorie-blasting workouts, finger-licking recipes, 24/7 support, challenges that’ll keep you on your best game, and that just scratches the surface!
 Start using our app and watch the magic happen.

 This creamy fruit has been dominating social media for quite some time now.
 Avocados have a high content of monounsaturated fatty acids, and are also extremely nutrient-dense.
 They are packed with vitamins C, I and K, magnesium, potassium, folate and a number of other vital nutrients.
-They contain beta-sitosterol that helps to lower cholesterol levels.
+They contain beta-sitosterol which helps to lower cholesterol levels.
 Vitamin K is essential for your bone health, and folate protects your body from certain types of cancer.
 It also helps to lower your risk of depression.
 High fiber content supports proper functioning of your digestive system and prevents constipation.
 Avocados also have antimicrobial properties (10).
 They are keto-friendly, as their carb content is approximately 3 grams of net carbs for one whole fruit (136g).

 Watermelon is probably the most popular fruit in summer, as it is refreshing and hydrating.
 It is also a great source of lycopene, which is an antioxidant that decreases the damage of your body cells and fights illnesses (8).
-Vitamins A and C, copper and potassium, that can be found in watermelons, promote proper functioning of your body.
+Vitamins A and C, copper and potassium, that can be found in watermelons, promote the proper functioning of your body.
 This fruit has approximately 11.5 grams of net carbs per one cup.

 Lemon is another fruit that sits on the list of keto-friendly foods.
 One lemon wedge has only 0.5 grams of net carbs (approximately 5.5 grams per fruit).
 This fruit is packed with pectin.
 This is a sort of fiber that has anti-inflammatory properties and helps to normalize your blood sugar levels (2).
 Vitamins B6 and C, and potassium that can be found in lemons are also critical for your body.
 So, you can safely add lemon to your daily food intake.
-Lemon will be not only keto-friendly, but will also provide you with a number of health benefits.
+Lemon will be not only keto-friendly but will also provide you with a number of health benefits.

 Peaches can be a delicious addition to any dessert or a nice healthy snack.
-They contain vitamin C, potassium, iron and fiber.
+They contain vitamin C, potassium, iron, and fiber.
 This fruit is not that nutrient-dense, but still offers a number of health benefits.
 Vitamin C is an antioxidant that can help to lower your risk of cancer development.
 It can also improve the health and appearance of your skin.
 This results from the fact that vitamin C takes part in forming collagen, which is essential for your skin health.
 Peaches also have an increased fiber content which promotes a number of benefits for your health.
-Fiber helps to decrease your risks of cancer, diabetes, cardiovascular disease, obesity and more.
+Fiber helps to decrease your risks of cancer, diabetes, cardiovascular disease, obesity, and more.
 Peaches are keto-friendly – they have only 12.5 grams of net carbs per one cup.

 In conclusion, as you can see, strawberries can be a part of your meal plan.
 You can safely add them to your dishes or eat them as a snack.
 They will provide your body with all the necessary nutrients needed to support your health.

 However, remember that too much of anything could have the opposite effect – be moderate in your diet.
-It is also essential to follow other rules of a healthy lifestyle, including necessary amounts of high-quality sleep and hydration (4).
-These aspects are vital for your wellbeing.
+It is also essential to follow other rules of a healthy lifestyle, including the necessary amounts of high-quality sleep and hydration (4).
+These aspects are vital for your well-being.
 Remember, that a healthy diet is a well-balanced diet.
-It should provide your body with all the necessary vitamins, minerals and nutrients (5).
+It should provide your body with all the necessary vitamins, minerals, and nutrients (5).
 Don’t forget about regular physical activity, as it is 50%of your success.
 Make it a rule to consult a doctor or dietitian before making any adjustments in your lifestyle.